Irvine Healthcare Fraud Defense Lawyer

 Healthcare providers in Irvine, CA, are in the federal government’s crosshairs.
 Law enforcement agencies (including the Drug Enforcement Administration (DEA) and Department of Health and Human Services (DHHS), among others) are aggressively targeting providers throughout the industry for a broad range of federal healthcare law violations.
 These range from opioid diversion to the payment of unlawful referral fees (or “kickbacks”).

-Oberheiden, P.C., is a federal healthcare fraud defense law firm that represents providers and other industry players in both civil and criminal investigations in California.
+Oberheiden, P.C., is a federal defense law firm.
+Contact an Irvine healthcare fraud defense lawyer who represents providers and other industry players in both civil and criminal investigations in California.
 Our attorneys bring well over a century of combined legal experience to the table – including decades of experience as senior federal prosecutors – to help clients make smart decisions and avoid unnecessary consequences due to federal healthcare fraud investigations.